wp-plugins/wordpress-post-tabs/readme.txt

 Please use the contact form in case of any issues while upgrading.

 == Changelog ==

+Version 1.5.1 (06/04/2014)

+1. New - Option to choose between prettytitle or default title

 Version 1.5 (05/28/2014)

 1. New - Added new skin 'Simple Gray'